Rail Europe, Inc.

-Rail Europe, SAS is global technology company that specializes in providing train tickets and rail passes for travel in Europe.
+Rail Europe, SAS is a company that specializes in providing train tickets and rail passes for travel in Europe.

-The company has a long history dating back to the 1920s and was built on the idea to make train travel in Europe more accessible to international travelers.
-The company was a pioneer in sustainability mobility in Europe, and it quickly became a reference brand in the European rail travel market.
+The company has a long history dating back to the 1930s and was built on the idea to make train travel in Europe more accessible to international travelers.

-The company is headquartered in Paris, France, and has a customer call center located in Mumbai, India, ISO 9001:2008 certified,.
-The company has subsidiaries in London, UK, Melbourne, Australia; Mumbai, India, Shanghai, China, and Florida, US.
+The company is headquartered in Paris, France, and has subsidiaries in London, UK; Melbourne, Australia; Mumbai, India; Shanghai, China and Florida, US.

 Rail Europe offers a wide range of international high-speed train tickets including Eurostar, TGV, Italo, and Le Frecce.
 Tickets for local and regional trains in Europe are also available.

-The company sells around 2.5 million European train tickets every year.
+The company sells around 5 million European train tickets every year from over 200 companies.
 Its catalogue of products focuses on European train operators such as SNCF, SBB, Eurostar, Thalys, Trenitalia, Italo, DB, Renfe, ÖBB, SNCB, NS, OUIGO Spain and National Rail, and rail passes including the Swiss Travel Pass and Eurail Passes.

-These innovative products and services, combined with the company's commitment to customer service and its extensive network of partners, have helped Rail Europe to maintain its position as a leading provider of European rail travel.

 History

 Rail Europe is doing business in North America since the 1930s.
 The French national rail operator (SNCF), along with its Swiss counterpart (CFF/SBB) and the Deutsche Reichsbahn, had representatives in the United States in the 1930s.
 Those operations were later subsumed into Rail Europe, Inc. in North America.
 In 1959, the company introduced the Eurail Pass to the North American market.

 The Rail Europe office in Rosemont near Chicago had its origins in the German Railways' representation in North America.

 The company expanded into Australasia in 1995.
 In the early 2000s, it continued to grow with representation in South America and South Africa, culminating in a new customer support team in Mumbai, India in 2010.

 Rail Europe grew internationally by acquiring Rail Plus in Australia and New Zealand in 2016 and British train booking platform Loco2.com in 2017.
 Rail Europe became the international business unit of e.Voyageurs SNCF and No.1 distributor of train tickets and passes.

 In March 2022, Rail Europe SAS became a private-owned company, no longer part of e.Voyageurs SNCF.
-Today, the Rail Europe experts provide tech service solutions to +15,000 travel professionals in 70 countries, making it one of the most comprehensive providers of European rail travel on the market.